 If you install a barrel in a CNC lathe and shoot a cartridge in it, will it make your lathe a firearm?
 Well, theoretically – yes (arguable), practically – not really, from the standpoint of law – probably depends on circumstances and how any particular legislation defines firearms.
 Anyway, folks at Serbu Firearms did exactly that.
-They secured a 3.2″ long .22LR barrel in the chuck and ran the tailstock (with some sort of tool installed in it) at a sufficient speed to hit the .22LR case rim and ignite the priming compound.
+They secured a 3.2″ long .22LR barrel in the chuck of a CNC machine and ran the tailstock (with some sort of tool installed in it) at a sufficient speed to hit the .22LR case rim and ignite the priming compound.
 Serbu calls this “World’s largest .22LR pistol”.

 Now, this is really fun and I am sure you guys enjoyed the video as much as I did.
 However, besides being cool, it also reveals something very interesting.